wri/UrbanHeatMitigation/README.md

 ### Sample final output of albedo map
 ![Sample output](https://github.com/wri/UrbanHeatMitigation/blob/master/sample_output.PNG)

-### Limitations:
+### Uses and Limitations:
+The methods and models presented here have several limitations.
 * Lack of training data especially for roofs with low measured albedo.
+* Synthetic training data used to fill gaps in available training data
-* One of the main challenges in this project was to find a correct method to normalize the imagery from year to year.
-Our current normalization process has produced much improved result but there are still areas of improvement.
+* Normalizing the imagery for comparison between years is challenging.
+Our current normalization process has produced good results but there are still areas of improvement to enable this model to allow for precise tracking of albedo over time.
+The limitations to the model have implications for the appropriate uses of the results.
+The results of these models can be used for
+* Comparison of relative albedo values of roofs (if a roof is more or less reflective in relative to others) within a single year
+* Comparison of relative albedo values of roofs (if a roof is more or less reflective in relative to others) within a single year
+* Change in relative albedo of a group of roofs between years The model in its current form should not be used for
+* Precise measurements of the albedo value of a single roof or group of roofs
+* Change in precise albedo values over time.

 ### Future Work:
-* Predictions for additional geographies
+* Predictions for additional geographies and with additional imagery sources
 * Collect more training data
 * Refine scene normalization process

+### Project Team:
+Taufiq Rashid, Eric Mackres, Peter Kerins, Brookie Guzder-Williams, Eric Pietraszkiewicz and Emma Stewart (World Resources Institute); Kurt Shickman (Global Cool Cities Alliance)

 ### Acknowledgements
 Thanks to support from a 2019 Microsoft AI for Earth grant, Global Cool Cities Alliance (GCCA), City of Los Angeles, George Ban-Weiss from University of Southern California, Sika AG, Federal Highway Administration Albedo Study, James E Alleman and Michael Heitzman.